jpegleg/wormsign/README.md

 ## wormsign-confgen, the config generation tool

 There is a tool included that can generate `wormsign.toml` files from CLI arguments named `wormsign-confgen`.

 Pass in the arguments to `wormsign-confgen` like so:

 `wormsign-confgen <file_path> <pub_key_path> <sig_path> <private_key_path>`

+Wormsign-confgen is especially useful for fully automated/scripted uses.

 ## Additional scripting with Elvish